olankens/obscuran/README.md

 <h1 align="center"><samp>OBSCURAN</samp></h1>

-<p align="center"><em>Obscuran is a carefully curated icon pack for macOS, created to address the padding issues found in many icon collections.
+<p align="left">Obscuran is a carefully curated icon pack for macOS, created to address the padding issues found in many icon collections.
 Icons from sources like macOSicons often lack the 10% padding required by macOS Tahoe, leading to display problems.
-This pack provides properly formatted ICNS files with correct padding, ensuring your custom icons look crisp and professional across all macOS contexts.</em></p>
+This pack provides properly formatted ICNS files with correct padding, ensuring your custom icons look crisp and professional across all macOS contexts.</p>

 <hr>